This page describes the overall design of how Checkpoint and Restore work in CRIU.

 - memory mappings exact location

-These for are delayed till the last stage for the reasons described further.
-On this stage CRIU opens files, prepares namespaces, maps (and fills with data) private memory areas, creates sockets, calls chdir() and chroot() and dome some more.
+The restoration of the above four types of resources are delayed till the last stage for the reasons described below.
+On this stage CRIU opens files, prepares namespaces, maps (and fills with data) private memory areas, creates sockets, calls chdir() and chroot() and doing some more.

 Switch to restorer context, restore the rest and continue